cg20231c/unity-graphics-dont-eat-and-drink-in-classroom/README.md

 Geometry dimension refers to type of dimension of objects that usually used in the realm of geometry.
 Some common dimensions include:

-0-Dimensional: Points - characterized by having no length, width, or height.
+0-Dimensional: Points - characterized by having no length, width, or height. <br>
 1-Dimensional: Lines - formed by connecting an infinite number of points.
-They have length but no width or height.
+They have length but no width or height. <br>
-2-Dimensional: Shapes - such as squares, circles, triangles, and polygons, having length and width but no height.
+2-Dimensional: Shapes - such as squares, circles, triangles, and polygons, having length and width but no height. <br>
-3-Dimensional: Objects with length, width, and height, like cubes, spheres, pyramids, and other three-dimensional figures.
+3-Dimensional: Objects with length, width, and height, like cubes, spheres, pyramids, and other three-dimensional figures. <br>